negrifelipe/preciosgamer.xyz/README.md

 ## Running the solution

+> [!IMPORTANT]
+> You must have docker installed in your machine.
+If you do not want to install docker you can still run the solution but you will have to update the appsettings.Development.json with your infrastructure details.

 There is a `docker compose` that will set up all the infrastructure you need to run the solution without configuring anything.

 This will run: